-A review and analysis of international business issues through appropriate discussion questions, case studies, concept comprehension reviews, and video review reports.
+A review and analysis of international business issues covered in BBA 4150 International Culture & Business through appropriate discussion questions, case studies, concept comprehension reviews, and video review reports.

-BBA 4390 Readings in Management\
+BBA 4390 Readings in Management

 Variable content in the management area.
 Survey and analysis of a multitude of leading articles in general business management.
 Emphasis on the development of the reading comprehension, critical thinking, and analytical/quantitative skills necessary to successful management.